DryCard™ indicates food dryness

 The DryCard™ is an inexpensive device developed by UC Davis researchers for determining if dried food is at a low enough moisture content to prevent mold growth during storage.
 Moldy food has a bad taste and may be contaminated with harmful toxins.
 Molds will not grow if the air around a product is lower than 65 percent relative humidity.

-The indicator strip on the DryCard turns blue or grey when adequately dried, or pink if product is too wet for safe storage.
+How can you check if something is dry?
+The indicator strip on the DryCard turns blue or grey when food is adequately dried, or pink if food product is too wet for safe storage.

 How does DryCard work?